-- increase the rent before the end date of a fixed-term agreement, unless the terms of the lease allow for this.
+- before the end date of a fixed-term agreement, unless the terms of the lease allow for an increase

 Rent increases in long-term leases (more than five years)

-The landlord and tenant can also schedule the date and amount of the rent increases in the long-term lease agreement by completing the relevant table in Clause 13.
+The landlord and tenant can also schedule the date and amount of the rent increases (or the method used to calculate it) in the long-term lease agreement by completing the relevant table in Clause 6 of Form 2.

-The landlord must give the tenant 60-days’ notice in writing before each rent increase, except when the increase is based on a fixed dollar amount.
+The landlord must give the tenant 60 days’ notice in writing before each rent increase, except when it is based on a fixed dollar amount.
 In this case, the rent will automatically increase on the date stated in the lease.

 If you are on a long-term lease using the standard tenancy agreement (Form 1), view Rent increases in short-term leases (above).